Mati365/ckeditor5-rails/README.md

 #### `configure(name, value)` method

 Allows you to set custom configuration options.
 You can pass the name of the option and its value as arguments.
-The example below show how to set the default protocol for the link plugin to `https://`:
+The [`ckeditor5_element_ref(selector)` helper](#ckeditor5_element_refselector-method) allows you to reference DOM elements that will be used by the editor's features.
+It's particularly useful for features that need to check element presence or operate on specific DOM elements.

+For example, you can use it to configure font family dropdown to show only fonts available in specific elements:

 ```rb
 # config/initializers/ckeditor5.rb